Aliasthethird/Python-Threading-Examples/README.md

-# ThreadedClock
-Python Examples on how to use threads
+# Python Examples on how to use threads